 Wayne is a veteran middle school English teacher of 26 years and writes because all young people dream of visiting new worlds and achieving something that matters.

-Steve Laube, president and founder of The Steve Laube Agency, a veteran of the bookselling industry with nearly 40 years of experience.
-In the 80s he was a bookstore manager and was awarded the National Store of the Year by the Christian Booksellers Association (CBA).
-He then spent over a decade with Bethany House Publishers and was named the Editor of the Year by AWSA.
-Fifteen years ago he became an agent where he and his agency have represented over 1,500 new books and Steve was named Agent of the Year by ACFW.
+Steve Laube, a literary agent and president of The Steve Laube Agency, has been in the book industry nearly four decades, first as a bookstore manager where he was awarded the National Store of the Year by CBA.
+He then spent many years with Bethany House Publishers where he was named Editor of the Year by AWSA.
+Over seventeen years ago he became an agent where he and his agency have represented nearly 2,000 new books and Steve was named Agent of the Year by ACFW.
 He was also inducted into the Grand Canyon University Hall-of-Fame by their College of Theology.
 In addition, he is the president and owner of Enclave Publishing and serves as president and owner of The Christian Writers Institute.
 He is the author of the annual Christian Writers Market Guide and Book Proposal Tips and Tricks.
 His office is in Phoenix, Arizona.

 Teaching: Developing a Thick Skin: The Key to an Author’s Long-Term Success; Working with Your Agent